being-invincible/Intro-to-docker-and-postgres/readme.md

 4. Set up an entry-point for taking in arguments (eg: ENTRYPOINT [ "python", "pipeline.py" ])

 # Pipeline Basic
+This is where we will implement the pipeline logic (ETL).

 ```python
 # verify the pandas import
 import pandas as pd